 Ten Simple Steps to Getting You Ready for Retirement

-The time is here to start planning for your ideal retirement.
-This article is written to tell you the steps to get you ready for the big day.
+Retirement planning is essential in today’s society and there’s no better time to start than now.
+However, you may be wondering where to begin?
 A fulfilling and happy retirement actually means different things to different people.
 For some, it may be a period of transition from a full-time career into a meaningful part-time job.
-For others, it may mean spending more time with their family and loved ones, making regular visits to the golf course, or starting a garden.
-Once you figure out that thing, it’s time to start building a plan.
-This article will help you get started with the steps you need to take.
+For others, it may mean spending more time with family and loved ones or doing more of what you love like heading to the golf course or starting a garden.
+Once you decide what you want to give your time and energy to once in retirement, it’s time to start building a plan.
+Here are 10 steps to ensure you live the retirement you’ve always dreamed.

 Step 1 – Define Your Retirement

-This is the first step of 10 Steps to Getting You Ready for Retirement.
-List the most important goals of your retirement, write your objectives down and figure out how you’d like to spend your retirement.
-At first focus on ideas and don’t focus on the budget, be as specific as you can.
-For instance, instead of TRAVEL LIST, do something like WALKING TOURS OF FOREIGN COUNTRIES or TRIPS TO LAKE.
+The first step is to define your retirement.
+List the most important goals for this time in your life, write your objectives down and figure out how you’d like to spend your retirement.
+At first focus on ideas and not your the budget.
+Be as specific as you can.
+For instance, instead of TRAVEL LIST, do something like WALKING TOURS OF FOREIGN COUNTRIES or TRIPS TO LAKES.

 Be more specific and try as much as possible to limit the list to your top 5 most important goals and be more specific as you can.
 Start a journal depicting how you envision your retirement or keep a scrapbook.